pymumu/smartdns/ReadMe_en.md

     ./install -i
     ```
     **For Ubuntu system:**
-    * `systemd-resolve` occupies TCP53 and UDP53 ports.
+    * `systemd-resolved` occupies TCP53 and UDP53 ports.
 You need to manually resolve the port occupancy problem or modify the SmartDNS listening port

     * Log files in `/var/log/smartdns/smartdns.log`